BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 “Satisfactory results were observed in 76.7% of the cases (23 patients) at the 2-month follow-up visit, and in 80% (24 patients) at the 6-month follow-up visit.
 The therapeutic effects of [shockwave therapy] were caused by decreasing pain.
 The significant improvements we obtained bear witness to the potential value of [shockwave therapy] therapy in the management of CRPS.”

 For a non-invasive and essentially safe treatment that seems very impressive.
 So impressive in fact that you might expect that by now larger scale trials would have been undertaken.
-But it seems not.
-No further research seems to have been published on the benefits (or otherwise) of shockwave therapy for CRPS.
-Clearly, without positive results from larger scale research, this treatment is unlikely ever to migrate to the mainstream treatment arsenal.
+But I cannot find any further research on the benefits (or otherwise) of shockwave therapy for CRPS.
+Clearly, without positive results from larger-scale study, this treatment is unlikely to migrate to the mainstream treatment arsenal.

 You may also be interested in the following articles: